John Fitzalan

 F, #24984

-Margaret Sinclair was the daughter of Sir Henry Sinclair of Roslin and Alice de Fenton.1 She married, firstly, Thomas Stewart, 2nd Earl of Angus, son of Sir John Stewart, 1st Earl of Angus and Margaret Abernethy, on 3 June 1353, by Papal dispensation.2 She married, secondly, Sir John Sinclair after 1361.2
+Margaret Sinclair was the daughter of Sir Henry Sinclair of Roslin and Alice de Fenton.1 She married, firstly, Thomas Stewart, 2nd Earl of Angus, son of John Stewart, 1st Earl of Angus and Margaret Abernethy, on 3 June 1353, by Papal dispensation.2 She married, secondly, Sir John St. Clair of Herdmanston, son of John St. Clair of Herdmanston, after 1361.2

-Margaret Sinclair was also known as Margaret St. Clair.2 As a result of her marriage, Margaret Sinclair was styled as Countess of Angus on 3 June 1353.
+She was also known as Margaret St. Clair.2 After her marriage, Margaret Sinclair was styled as Countess of Angus on 3 June 1353.
 From 3 June 1353, her married name became Stewart.

 Citations